imodeljs/frontend-sample-showcase/src/frontend-samples/viewport-only-sample/walkthru.md

 # Welcome

-This panel will give you a guided tour of the basic 3d viewer code sample.
-Please use the 'next' button below to start the tour.
+This panel will give you a guided tour of the Marker Pins code sample.
+Please use the &#x02192; button below to start the tour.
 Or you can browse through and jump directly to any step using the control above.
+During the tour, the &#x025ef;  button will recenter the code editor.

 [_metadata_:annotation]:- "VIEW_SETUP"